Hadjubuntu/breeze/README.md

 1- Install arduino
 2- Change Makefile to link to your arduino folder.
-3- (TODO) Edit your arduino core library files to remove any link to Serial (Serial0) 4- Using makefile, run make -f BreezeMakefile.mk
+3- (TODO) Edit your arduino core library files to remove any link to Serial (Serial0) 4- Using makefile, run make

 =======================================
 Upload to the board :
-Using makefile, run make -f BreezeMakefile.mk upload
+Using makefile, run make upload